Feel free to talk to us! Phone Number: 973-366-4660

 HEAT STRESS

-Heat stress is another highly likely result of work in a storm ravaged area.
-We may desire to protect ourselves with protective suits, boots, gloves, and respirators but these can further increase the possibility of heat exhaustion and heatstroke.
-Having drinking water available, frequent breaks, and a place to cool off, or rest, can be lifesavers.
+Heat stress is another highly likely result of work in a storm-ravaged area.
+We may desire to protect ourselves with protective suits, boots, gloves, and respirators, but these can further increase the possibility of heat exhaustion and heatstroke.
+Having drinking water available, frequent breaks, and a place to cool off or rest can be lifesavers.

 INSECTS

-Insects, especially mosquitoes, abound in floodwater and flies propagate from spoiled foods, dead animals, and spoiled crops.
+Insects, especially mosquitoes, abound in floodwater, and flies propagate from spoiled foods, dead animals, and spoiled crops.
 Ticks, bees, and wasps are ever-present.

 PETS AND OTHER ANIMALS